scaleoutsean/awesome-solidfire/encryption/kmip-thales-keysecure.md

 }
 ```

-- Empty response means it's OK.
-Error like this means there's a problem (in this case because I'm using Element Demo VM which doesn't support Encryption at Rest):
+- An empty response means the request was successful.
+Error like this below means there's a problem (in this case because I'm using Element Demo VM which doesn't support Encryption at Rest):

 ```json
 {